On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Numerical Experiments

 When no Byzantine agents are present (by deleting the two Byzantine agents and their associated links), all the methods work well.
 This is because the associated contraction constants $\rho$ are close to zero, while the virtual mixing matrices $W$ have $\chi^2$ close to zero.
 The noise added for privacy preservation does not affect the performance too much as our analysis predicts.

-Under Gaussian and isolating attacks, all the robust aggregation rules significantly outperform the vulnerable privacy-preserving DSGD, but have degraded performance compared to the attack-free case.
+{Under Gaussian, isolating and ALIE attacks,} all the robust aggregation rules largely outperform the vulnerable privacy-preserving DSGD, but have degraded performance compared to the attack-free case.
 The noise added for privacy preservation exacerbates the performance degradation, which also matches our analysis.
 This phenomenon confirms the tradeoff between privacy preservation and Byzantine-robustness.

-The sign-flipping attacks turn out to be the strongest in the numerical experiments -- under them trimmed mean and SCC become unstable without noise, and fail with noise.
+{Meanwhile, sign-flipping and AGR attacks turn out to be the strongest in the numerical experiments} -- under them trimmed mean and SCC become unstable without noise, and fail with noise.
 IOS performs well in both cases.
 We conjecture that it is because IOS is designed to have small $\rho$ and $\chi^2$ \cite{wu2022byzantine}.
 To validate this conjecture, we present Table \ref{table:rho-case1} that demonstrates $\rho^2 + \chi^2$ for different robust aggregation rules.
 IOS has the smallest $\rho^2+\chi^2$, resulting in the least performance degradation when combined with the Gaussian noise mechanism.
 In contrast, SCC has the largest $\rho^2+\chi^2$, and thus suffers from severe performance degradation.
 This observation verifies our theoretical finding that a robust aggregation rule with small values of $\rho$ and $\chi^2$ yields a favorable tradeoff between privacy preservation and Byzantine-robustness.
 With them and given a target learning error, the added noise level can be high, which is beneficial to privacy preservation.